notiz-dev/notiz/content/blog/angular-nest-openapi-codegen.md

 </div>

-Because it will be different in production you need to add the `apiUrl` to the `environment(.prod).ts` files.
+Because your API endpoint will be different in production you need to add the `apiUrl` to the `environment(.prod).ts` files.

 <div shortcode="code" tabs="environment(.prod).ts">